fenton1000/mf-portfolio-five-big-boring-shop/README.md

 HTML code validation was carried out using the W3C Markup Validation Service.
 All code was successfully validated as outlined hereunder.

-For public pages validation was undertaken by URI as follows:
+For public pages validation was undertaken by URI where appropriate as follows:

 Home page at: https://mf-pp5-big-boring-shop.herokuapp.com/